Skip to main content

 One Docker image

-PostgreSQL, ffmpeg, the SvelteKit web server, and the worker ship as a single image.
+PostgreSQL, ffmpeg, the web server, and the worker ship as a single image.
 Mount /data and /media, expose port 8008, and you are running.
+Nothing else required.

 The interface